 These audiences are often overlooked, and for the same reason, the loyalty of those customers to niche-focused businesses can be higher.

 For instance, a real estate developer could focus on building only green homes under a certain green building standard instead of building just properties in a specific price range.

-Let’s first look at how Investopedia defines “profitable”, to know what to keep in mind when it comes to real estate niches.
+Let’s first look at how Investopedia defines “profitable” to know what to consider regarding real estate niches.

 “While profit is an absolute amount, profitability is a relative one.
 It is the metric used to determine the scope of a company’s profit in relation to the size of the business.